Pylons/pyramid_debugtoolbar/docs/index.rst

    If the request's REMOTE_ADDR is not in this list, the toolbar will not be displayed and the exception handler will not be active.
 Default:
    ['127.0.0.1', '::1'].
+Note that each of the values in the list can be a hostmask e.g. (``192.168.1.0/24``).

-This should be a list or, if defined in a Paste ini file, a single-line list of IP addresses separated by spaces.
+   This should be a list if setup is done in Python or, if defined in a Paste ini file, a single-line list of IP addresses/hostmasks separated by spaces.

 ``debugtoolbar.enabled``